 Step 8: For our final step, we spread the ice cream into an airtight container and freeze for several hours (photo 8).
 The ice cream will be more of a soft-serve texture right after churning, but this final freeze will firm it up nicely.

 Once the ice cream finishes its final freezing, we're ready to scoop and serve.
-For an extra touch of holiday fun, you can use candy canes and whipped cream to garnish and top the ice cream with more peppermint candy pieces.
+For an extra touch of holiday fun, you can use candy canes and whipped cream to garnish and top the ice cream with more peppermint candy pieces or serve it with these peppermint chocolate chip cookies.
 Grab a spoon and enjoy.

 If you’d really like to get ahead, the custard will last in the refrigerator for up to three days.